- 1 Introduction

 - History of a generally dry skin in the last year

-- Onset under the age of 2.
+- Disease started before the age of 2

 Other types of allergies

 Why spend few hundred dollars to treat allergies over a few years?

 Early treatment of allergies can potentially prevent the “allergic march”.

 <picture of allergic march>

 We are suggesting that if we treat allergies early enough, we can save you (or your child) from developing allergic rhinitis, frequent bronchitis and asthma in the future.

 And this is could be worth a lot in terms of time and money in the future.